 Step 2: Schedule an appointment.

-To request an appointment, submit the Appointment Request Form on our webpage.
-The Immigrant Visa Unit will email you once your appointment date is confirmed.
 Note: Boarding Foils can only be processed during normal business hours on an appointment basis at U.S. Embassy Seoul.
-We cannot process Boarding Foil requests on weekends, U.S. National holidays, Korean National Holidays, after hours, or without an appointment.
+We cannot process Boarding Foil requests on weekends, U.S. and Korean National Holidays, after hours, or without an appointment.

 Step 3: Bring the following documents